meteorfox/performance-engineering/README.md

 ## Performance Engineering Reading List

-A reading/viewing list about the theory and practice of performance engineering with a focus on distrubted web services and applications.
+A reading/viewing list about the theory and practice of performance engineering with a focus on distribubted web services and applications.

 [Suggestions](CONTRIBUTING.md) are welcome.